smaranjitghose/streamlit_course/Module 3/Module 3.md

 st.title("Simple FAQ Bot 💬")

 faq = {
-    "What is Streamlit?": "Streamlit is an open-source Python library for building web apps.", "How do I install Streamlit?": "Run `pip install streamlit` in your terminal.", "How do I run a Streamlit app?": "Use `streamlit run your_app.py`.", "Who created Streamlit?": "Streamlit was created by Adrien Treuille, Thiago Teixeira, and Amanda Kelly."
+    "what is streamlit": "Streamlit is an open-source Python library for building web apps.", "how do i install streamlit": "Run `pip install streamlit` in your terminal.", "how do i run a streamlit app": "Use `streamlit run your_app.py`.", "who created streamlit": "Streamlit was created by Adrien Treuille, Thiago Teixeira, and Amanda Kelly."
 }

-if "messages" not in st.session_state:
-    st.session_state.messages = [
-        {"role": "assistant", "content": "Hi!
+# Initial assistant message
+st.chat_message("assistant").write("Hi!
 I'm your FAQ bot.
-Ask me something about Streamlit."}
+Ask me something about Streamlit.")
-    ]

-for message in st.session_state.messages:
-    st.chat_message(message["role"]).write(message["content"])
+# Get user input
 user_input = st.chat_input("Ask a question...")

 if user_input:

-    st.session_state.messages.append({"role": "user", "content": user_input})
+    # Display user message
+    st.chat_message("user").write(user_input)

+    # Normalize input (lowercase, strip spaces)
+    normalized = user_input.lower().strip()

+    # Try to find a match (exact or partial)
+    answer = None
+    for question, response in faq.items():
+        if question in normalized:  # partial match answer = response
+            break

+    if not answer:
-    answer = faq.get(user_input, "Sorry, I don’t know that one yet.
-Try another question!") st.session_state.messages.append({"role": "assistant", "content": answer})
+        answer = "Sorry, I don’t know that one yet.
+Try another question!"

+    # Display assistant answer
+    st.chat_message("assistant").write(answer)

 ```